Cheapest Shipping for Facebook Marketplace Sellers

 |---|---|---|

-| Using the same shipping method for all Facebook Marketplace orders | You overpay on low-risk shipments and under-serve urgent ones. | Segment shipping rules by order value, destination, and delivery promise. |
+| Using the same shipping method for every Facebook Marketplace order | You overpay on light, local shipments and under-serve the urgent ones. | Segment your rules by item weight, destination zone, and delivery promise, then rate-shop the rest. |

 Facebook Marketplace Seller Shipping Checklist

-- Monitor shipping cost per order weekly.
+- Check shipping cost per order every Friday.

 Real Facebook Marketplace Seller Shipment Examples